nokia/SliM/README.md

 Note that the current SliM implementation version is **experimental software** and not yet intended for productive usage.
 SliM is distributed software, so we have several components which must be built and installed separately.

+In the code, you will sometimes find the abbreviation *grt*, which has been a codename abbreviation of SliM.

 ### About the directories:

 - *grt:* Core of the SliM depending on DPDK.
 NF implementations (like nat_nf or handover_nf) depend on this module.